OpenModelica/OMSimulator/doc/UsersGuide/source/api/deleteSubModel.rst

 deleteSubModel
 --------------

-Deletes a sub-model instance, e.g. FMU, from a given FMI composite model.
+Deletes a sub-model instance, e.g. FMU or solver, from a given FMI composite model.
 #END#

 #LUA#